dareoyeleke/POWER-QUERY-DAX-2.0/README.md

 This project analyzes the data science and analytics job market using Power BI, with emphasis on:

-⚙️ Power Query for automated data shaping
+🧱→🔧→📊 Power Query (ETL and Data shaping)

-📐 DAX for analytics and KPI modeling
+📐 DAX for analytics and KPI modeling (Aggregations, measures, parameters,columns, tables)

-🗃️ Dimensional modeling for performance and clarity
+🗃️ Dimensional modeling (star schema and relationships)  for performance and clarity

 📈 Visual insights into job demand, salaries, and skills

-The dashboard is designed for recruiters, hiring managers, and job seekers to quickly understand what roles pay well, where demand is highest, and which skills matter most.
+**The dashboard is designed for recruiters, hiring managers, and job seekers to quickly understand what roles pay well, where demand is highest, and which skills matter most.**

 ### 🎯 Key Business Questions